Comic Book / The Cartoon History of the Universe

 - Ethan Allen was additionally known for being able to throw a bag of salt over his shoulder with his teeth - in every image of him he has a bag of salt pinched in his teeth.

-- The "Northern Barbarians", which bedeviled the Chinese for most of their history.
+- The "Northern Barbarians" (complete with tribal-esque headdresses and ominous drums), which bedeviled the Chinese for most of their history.

 - Screaming Warrior: Xiang Yu is portrayed as such, only speaking coherently on select occasions.
 His skill as a general is jokingly credited to his yelling ability.